 In addition to being a former science teacher, Dr. Johnson has served in many national leadership roles, including President of the National Middle Level Science Teachers Association, Council Member for the National Science Teachers Association, and most recently, Board Member of the School Science and Mathematics Association.
 She has also been the Editor of the School Science and Mathematics Journal and has been involved as a professional development consultant nationally for many years and has published internationally recognized research in the areas of effective professional development and improving teacher quality, as well as STEM policy and practice.

-University of Cincinnati School of Education
+University of Cincinnati, College of Education

 The College of Education at the University of Cincinnati (UC) is dedicated to making a difference in its communities through outreach, academic programs, and community partnerships.
 The students and faculty work side-by-side with teachers because UC values experiential learning as an important element in coursework and degree programs.
 Current research is incorporated into every course to ensure that graduates are prepared to address the most urgent challenges of our society.